thindil/steamsky/bin/doc/MODDING.md

 ### General information
 * Default game items are in *items.dat* file which is in *data* directory.
-* If you want remove or update any existing item, you can do it in *items.dat* file in *data* directory or in modification file (better option) add tag `item` with attribute `index` which value will be index of selected item and attribute `action`.
+* If you want to remove or update any existing item, you can do it in *items.dat* file in *data* directory or in modification file (better option) add tag `item` with attribute `index` which value is index of selected item and attribute `action`.
 Then if you modify an existing item, add changed values.

 ### Item data structure
 * Each item starts with tag `item`.